 Voxelotor was funded and developed by Global Blood Therapeutics.
-Brown is a consultant to the company’s Executive Advisory Board.
+Dr. Brown is a consultant to the company’s Executive Advisory Board.
 Voxelotor was approved by the FDA on Nov.
 25, 2019.